xot/ssst/README.md

 Any post categories can be specified using the `categories:` key, and any post tags can be specified using the `keywords:` key.
 The latter two keys expect lists as values, i.e. enumerations separated by comma's enclosed by square brackets (or one entry on a single line, starting with a hyphen).

 The post content follows the YAML header.
-Below is an example
+Below is are 2 examples with different date/time and list notations

 ```
 ---